 Nautique warrants to the original user or purchaser, whichever comes first, that each new Nautique boat, as originally manufactured by Correct Craft, shall under normal authorized use be free of defect in material and workmanship for a period of five (5) years from the date of delivery.
-Additional policies: Upholstery five-year coverage (3-year parts & labor; 2- year parts); Instrumentation and Audio System three-year coverage.
+Additional policies: Upholstery fiveyear coverage (3-year parts & labor; 2- year parts); Instrumentation including gauges five-year coverage (3-year parts & labor; 2- year parts); Audio and LINC System three-year coverage.